xmtp/xmtp-js/sdks/js-sdk/src/crypto/README.md

 ## Sending a message

-The sender must obtain the advertized public key bundle of the recipient and use it and his/her private key bundle to derive a shared secret that is then used as input into the symmetric encryption of the payload.
+The sender must obtain the advertised public key bundle of the recipient and use it and his/her private key bundle to derive a shared secret that is then used as input into the symmetric encryption of the payload.

 ```js
 // deserializing recipient's public key bundle (bytes obtained from the network)